National Library of Colombia: Founding and history

 The National Library of Colombia is generally considered to be the oldest national library in the Americas.
-It was founded at the end of the eighteenth century in 1777 by Viceroy Manuel de Guirior, who established the library in the city of Bogotá.
+It was founded in 1777 by Viceroy Manuel de Guirior, in the city of Bogotá.
 The original collection of the library consisted of books expropriated from the Jesuit community, which had been expelled from all the dominions of the Spanish Empire, as a result of the 1767 order of King Charles III of Spain.
 In 1825, due to the work of Francisco de Paula Santander, the library was established at the campus of the Colegio de San Bartolomé and received its current name.
 On March 25, 1834, the first legal deposit law was decreed, which required that all copies of printed material in the country be sent to the library for storage.
 This law set the objective of the library, which then became the sole entity in charge of maintaining the bibliographic heritage of the nation.

 Bibliographic wealth of Colombia (incunabular, prints, sound recordings and audio-visual work of great historical and artistic value), located in the southeast corner of Independence Park.
-Founded January 9, 1777, inaugurated in 1938 and remodeled in 1978 by architect Jacques Mosseri, except decorative elements and façade design remained the same.
+It was founded January 9, 1777, inaugurated in 1938 and remodeled in 1978 by architect Jacques Mosseri, except decorative elements and façade design remained the same.

 The two statues on both sides of calle 25 access, high relief at the attic, sign materials mixture and windows ornamentation were abolished.
 Four story building.
-In the first floor general reading rooms, kardex, exhibitions, music, classification, among other.
-In the second floor hemerotheca and researchers, in the third and fourth floors book storage and administrative offices.
+On the first floor are the general reading rooms, kardex, exhibitions, music, classification, among other.
+The second floor houses hemerotheca and researchers, and the third and fourth floors have storage and administrative offices.

 Provides legal publications storage, official publications trade, guided visits, user card, photogram reproduction, works and photographs photocopying, and photograph or film works.
 As part of valuable donations received, Manuel del Socorro Rodríguez, Miguel Antonio Caro, Rufino José Cuervo, Eduardo Santos and Germán Arciniegas are the most important.